evildmp/Arkestra/docs/getting_started.rst

 *Note* - at present, the database included with the example project requires a slightly older, and slightly tweaked, version of Django CMS.

-That version can be obtained from: https://github.com:evildmp/django-cms.git
+That version can be obtained from: https://github.com/evildmp/django-cms

+and: git checkout feature/pageflags

 This is a temporary nuisance, and will be remedied as soon as possible.